ni/measurement-plugin-service-extension-example/docs/README.md

 ### Note

-- Using a discovery service to dynamically resolve the service location is advantageous over using a fixed port number because it enhances flexibility and scalability.
-- Fixed port numbers can lead to conflicts and are less adaptable to changes in the network environment.
+- Using a discovery service to dynamically resolve the service location is advantageous over using a fixed port number because fixed port numbers can lead to conflicts and are less adaptable to changes in the network environment.
 - Dynamic resolution allows services to be relocated or scaled across different machines without requiring changes to the client configuration, ensuring more robust and maintainable deployments.